Background

 What is most related to dreams of clothing?

-Clothing dreams are notable because they have substantially more Hatman, verbs, cowboys, being barefoot, undressing, toenails, dressing, Finland, Han Solo, Lebanon, beggars than 95% of other dream symbols.
+Clothing dreams are notable because they have substantially more Hatman, verbs, cowboys, being barefoot, undressing, Finland, toenails, dressing, Lebanon, Han Solo, beggars than 95% of other dream symbols.

 Least related